elastic/elastic-otel-python/README.md

 ## Usage

-Our distribution does not install any instrumentation package by default, instead it relies on the `opentrelemetry-bootstrap` command to scan the installed packages and install the available instrumentation.
+Our distribution does not install any instrumentation package by default, instead it relies on the `opentelemetry-bootstrap` command to scan the installed packages and install the available instrumentation.
 The following command will install all the instrumentations available for libraries found installed in your environment: